by Bruce Wells | Feb 12, 2025 | Petroleum Pioneers

 The oil-producing area of the Smackover field covered more than 25,000 acres.
 By 1925, it had become the largest-producing oil site in the world.
 The field will produce 583 million barrels of oil by 2001.

-The museum includes a five-acre Oilfield Park with operating examples of oil producing technologies.
-They can be found one mile south of the once oil-rich town of Smackover, which has celebrated its petroleum heritage with an “Oil Town Festival” every June.
+The museum includes a five-acre Oilfield Park with operating examples of early and modern oil-producing technologies.
+They can be found one mile south of the once petroleum-rich town of Smackover, which has celebrated its petroleum heritage with an “Oil Town Festival” every June.

 Abundant natural gas in the Fayetteville shale formation brought more drilling to Arkansas.